About Family Activities in Morzine

 This is one winter activity that doesn't require a lot of expensive equipment, just grab your sledge and head for the nearest snow-covered hill!
 You can pick up a sledge at one of the many ski hire shops or sports shops in Morzine.

 Raquette à Neige or Snow-shoeing in and around Morzine is a perfect activity for bad weather conditions or for non-skiers.
 Don't forget to wear comfortable and waterproof boots.
 Either set out on your own, or join a group led by a knowledgeable local guide and explore the hidden parts of the ski area.
-Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops, grab a trail map from the Tourist Office and head off on your own adventure.
+Snowshoes and ski poles are provided by most companies offering this as an experience, or you can hire snowshoes from most Sports Shops or Ski Hire Shops, grab a trail map from the Tourist Office and head off on your own adventure.
 Be sure to check the weather forecast before you go.

 Sledging or luge takes place on the hillside close to the Pleney gondola in Morzine centre.
 Take the lift up and sledge down 150 metres to the bottom.
 There are two trails of different lengths and difficulty levels, starting from the Crusaz chairlift.
 The lift runs from early July to early September each year, from 10:30 to 18:00, non stop.